 The North Allegheny School District (School District) prepares its budget for the General Fund on the budgetary basis of accounting.
 This basis is consistent with the basis of accounting used in presenting the General Fund in the basic financial statements, except that: (1) any new capital leases are omitted from expenditures and omitted from proceeds from capital leases, (2) the Athletic Fund is reported as part of the General Fund but is budgeted separately from the General Fund each year, and (3) entries related to debt refunding are omitted so that all that is left in other financing sources related to the debt refunding are the cash proceeds from the issuance of the bonds.

-2. Factors and Trends Used in the Actuarial Valuation for PSERS Pension Benefits
+2. Factors and Trends Used in the Actuarial Assumptions Used Under GASB No. 68 for the PSERS Pension Plan